ImoutoHeaven/longnamefs-rs/README.md

 - `--nonempty`: allow mounting on a non-empty mountpoint.
 - `--dir-cache-ttl-ms`: per-directory readdir cache TTL in milliseconds (default 1000).
 - `--no-dir-cache`: disable directory cache entirely (useful for debugging correctness).
+- `--max-write-kb`: maximum write size advertised to FUSE in KiB (default 1024; kernel may clamp to its own maximum).
 - `--sync-data`: fdatasync data files after writes for stronger durability (at the cost of throughput).
 - `--collision-protect`: probe namefiles to detect/avoid hash collisions by using suffixed `<hash>.k` entries (default off; adds I/O).